iamjatinchauhan/resources-for-developers/README.md

 **[404 Illustrations - kapwing](https://www.kapwing.com/404-illustrations)**|404 Illustrations.
 **[404 illustration](https://error404.fun/)**|free illustrations for 404  pages.
 **[AbsurdDesign](https://absurd.design/)**|Download surrealist illustrations.
 Use free vector art for your landing pages, presentations and apps.
+**[Artify](https://www.artify.co/vector-illustrations)**|Search over 5000 vector illustrations and more than 70 design styles, with an integrated editor to adjust the design at you wish.
 **[Avataaars Generator](https://getavataaars.com/)**|Free online avatar generator for anyone to make their beautiful personal avatar easily
 **[Avataaars](https://avataaars.com/)**|Free sketch library of avatars illustrations.
 **[Blush](https://blush.design/)**|Tell your story with illustrations.